 A physical exam tells us many things about your pet.
 Our veterinarian assesses your pet’s health and major systems looking for abnormalities and signs of illness or disease.
 Catching diseases and problems early often allows for more successful treatment and better outlook for your pet.
 It is also very helpful to have an established healthy baseline of what is “normal” for your pet, should your pet become ill in the future.

-What do we access at during a physical exam?
+What do we assess at during a physical exam?

 - Mouth and teeth